MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Person-to-group-queries.md

 3. For **Group by**, select a time-grouping option -- day, week, or month.
 4. Select a date range.
 The query will analyze only those person-to-group interactions that took place during this date range.
 5. Select a set of meeting exclusions to ignore (filter out) specific meetings for this query.
-6. In the **Their collaborators** section, select one or more metrics that measure interactions between the time investors and collaborators, including:
+6. In the **Select metrics** section, select one or more metrics that measure interactions between the time investors and collaborators, including:

     * **Collaboration hours** gives you the total amount of time that an individual spent with collaborating groups.
 This includes both time spent working in emails and time spent in meetings.